sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ### Tree Parallelism

-Finally, we describe tree parallelism, which we will focus on for the remainder of the blogpost.
-This is the method of choice for the AlphaGo line of work<d-cite key="schrittwieser2024questions"></d-cite> and is very popular in modern distributed implementations of MCTS.
-Tree parallelism, involves multiple threads or processes working on the same tree.
-It aims to expand the tree more quickly by allowing concurrent operations on different parts of the tree.
-The main challenge with tree parallelism is in balancing maximum utilization of compute resources with evaluating the most promising parts of the tree.
-There are many reasons that we may want to parallelize:
+Finally, we describe tree parallelism, which will be the focus for the remainder of this blog post.
+This approach, widely used in modern distributed MCTS implementations and the AlphaGo line of work<d-cite key="schrittwieser2024questions"></d-cite>, enables multiple threads or processes to operate on the same tree simultaneously.
+Tree parallelism accelerates tree expansion by allowing concurrent operations on different parts of the tree.
+However, the primary challenge lies in striking a balance between maximizing computational resource utilization and ensuring sufficient focus on the most promising parts of the tree.
+Achieving this balance is crucial to maintain efficiency while avoiding the pitfalls of redundant or misleading exploration.

+There are several compelling reasons to parallelize MCTS:

--   It will enable us to explore more of the game tree, making it more likely that we find the optimal trajectory (sequence of actions)
+-   Parallelism enables exploration of more of the game tree, increasing the likelihood of discovering the optimal trajectory (sequence of actions).
--   It makes full use of accelerators (GPUs, TPUs, etc.)
+-   It makes full use of accelerators (GPUs, TPUs, etc.).

-And at the same time there are many reasons to work sequentially:
+Yet at the same time there are many reasons to work sequentially:

--   Previous iterations yield statistics indicating the most promising actions in the tree
+-   MCTS relies on the statistics gathered from previous iterations to guide future decisions.
+In parallel implementations, these statistics may become inconsistent or outdated due to simultaneous updates, potentially leading to suboptimal traversal of the search tree.
--   Evaluating actions that are far away the optimal trajectory may actively hurt us, as approximation errors and variability in rollouts can make a bad move seem promising in the short term<d-cite key="schrittwieser2024questions"></d-cite>
+-   Evaluating actions that are far away the optimal trajectory may actively hurt us, as approximation errors and variability in rollouts can make bad moves seem promising in the short term<d-cite key="schrittwieser2024questions"></d-cite>.
--   Parallelism introduces challenges since we need to manage concurrent access to the tree and ensure data integrity<d-cite key="steinmetz2020more"></d-cite>
+-   Managing concurrent access to the tree and ensuring data integrity introduces complexity.
+For instance, race conditions or data overwrites could corrupt the search process<d-cite key="steinmetz2020more"></d-cite>.

-Techniques such as lock-free programming, virtual loss, and transposition-table driven scheduling have been developed to manage these issues.
-Below, we will explain these different tree parallelism techniques in more detail.
+To address these challenges, techniques such as lock-free programming, virtual loss, and transposition-table driven scheduling (TDS) have been developed to manage these issues.
+Below, we will expand on these different techniques and explain how they are used to implement tree parallelism effectively.

 ## Lock-Based Tree Parallelism

 As mentioned, one of the main challenges with tree parallelism is dealing with resource contention.
 There are two main approaches used in the literature: **global mutex** and **local mutex** methods.
 Global mutex methods lock the entire tree such that only one thread can access the tree at a time.
 However, rollouts (phase 3) can still be completed in parallel, since they don't modify the tree.
 Locking the entire tree creates a bottleneck that prevents speedups when scaling to a large number of threads.
 So, while this approach is easy to implement due to its straightforward synchronization, the limited scalability is a huge issue that cannot be ignored.

-Local mutex methods make locking much more fine-grained, allowing for mutliple workers to work in parallel on the same tree.
+Local mutex methods make locking much more fine-grained, allowing for multiple workers to work in parallel on the same tree.
 In local mutex methods, threads only lock the node they are currently working on.
 Since this allows multiple workers to operate on different parts of the tree, local mutex methods have much greater scalability compared to global mutex methods.
 However, while this method increases parallelism, it also increases overhead since we have to manage multiple locks.
 To mitigate this, Chaslot et al. recommend using fast-access mutexes like spinlocks, which are designed for situations where threads are expected to hold locks for very short durations<d-cite key="chaslot2008parallel"></d-cite>.

 ## Lock-Free Tree Parallelism and Virtual Loss

-Since lock-based methods add aditional overhead and require a complex implementation, there are also methods that don't use locks and accept a small probability of data overwrites as an optimization tradeoff<d-cite key="steinmetz2020more"></d-cite>.
+Since lock-based methods add additional overhead and require a complex implementation, there are also methods that don't use locks and accept a small probability of data overwrites as an optimization tradeoff<d-cite key="steinmetz2020more"></d-cite>.
 These methods rely on atomic operations and memory models to enable lock-free concurrency with low probability of overwrites.

 One method used frequently in lock-free implementations to reduce probability of overwrites and encourage exploration of other nodes is **virtual loss**.
 If we were to naively parallelize the rollouts by having K workers run rollouts based on the same values and visit counts, they will all use the same path within the known tree and we will effectively have no exploration.
 Virtual loss solves this by assuming that each ongoing rollout will give 0 reward, reducing the UCT score of the current node and discouraging other threads from visiting it until its results are backpropagated.
-This adjustment ensures that parallel workers are less likely to redundantly explore the same subtree.
-This diagram from Yang et al. shows what this looks like:
+This adjustment ensures that parallel workers are less likely to redundantly explore the same trajectories.

+To illustrate how virtual loss improves parallel rollouts in MCTS, consider the following diagram from Yang et al. It contrasts two scenarios: (a) naive parallelization without virtual loss, where multiple workers redundantly explore the same paths, and (b) parallelization with virtual loss, where workers are guided to explore distinct trajectories.
+The diagram highlights how virtual loss alters the UCT score to promote diverse exploration and mitigate redundant computation.

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/virtual_loss_traversal.png" class="img-fluid" %}

 <div class="caption">
-  (a) parallel UCT using UCB1 (failed) (b) parallel UCT with virtual loss, and the search paths of three parallel workers shown in solid circles, (green, red, and blue, from left to right)<d-cite key="yang2021practical"></d-cite>.
+  (a) Naive parallel UCT using UCB1, where all workers select the same path, leading to redundant exploration. (b) Parallel UCT with virtual loss, where ongoing rollouts reduce UCT scores dynamically, resulting in distinct search paths for each worker (shown in green, red, and blue).
+Adapted from Yang et al.<d-cite key="yang2021practical"></d-cite>.
 </div>

 Virtual loss modifies the usual UCT selection policy to be the following: